The 25 Most Electrifying San Francisco 49ers Players of All Time

 "The Jet" had blazing speed and used it to gain membership into the Hall of Fame.
 Perry was a three-time Pro Bowl selection and also was a two-time All-Pro First Team.

-Deion Sanders had blazing speed
+9) Deion Sanders

 Deion Sanders deserves a top-10 inclusion in our list of most electrifying 49ers, even though he only played one season, 1994, in San Francisco.
 He was the epitome of a lockdown corner and always could be counted on to shut down the opposing team's top receiver.